jirotoh/express-io-pubsub/README.md

-# Express to Socket.io publish/subscribe
+# Express to Socket.io PubSub

 ## Features
  * Allows an Express server to publish messages to a subscribed Socket.io server